almog-hevroni/MobileSecurity_HW1/README.md

 ## Overview

 This Android application demonstrates an advanced multi-factor authentication system using various device sensors and conditions.
 Users must meet all six authentication conditions to gain access to the system.
-The application is written in Kotlin and designed with a focus on mobile security.
+The application is written in Kotlin and designed with a focus on mobile security and implementing different sensor-based authentication factors.

 ## Authentication Conditions